 The Company completed financings in October 2020 and January 2021 which included notes and warrants containing embedded features subject to derivative accounting.
 See Note 12 for a full description of these financings.
 Both the notes and the warrants included provisions which provided for a reduction in the conversion and exercise prices, respectively, if the Company completed a future qualified offering at a lower price.
 These provisions represent embedded derivatives which are valued separately from the host instrument (meaning the notes and warrants) and recognized as derivative liabilities on the Company's balance sheet.
 The Company initially measures these financial instruments at their estimated fair value and recognizes changes in their estimated fair value in results of operations during the period of change.
-The Company also measures these financial instruments on the date of settlement (meaning when the note is converted, or the warrant is exercised) at their estimated fair value and recognized as interest expense.
-The Company estimated the fair value of these embedded derivatives using a multinomial lattice model.
+The Company also measures these financial instruments on the date of settlement (meaning when the note is converted, or the warrant is exercised) at their estimated fair value and recognizes changes in their estimated fair value on the date of settlement and recognizes changes in the company subject to the derivative subject to derivative subject to derivative subject to derivative accounting.
+The Company estimated the fair value of these embedded derivative using a multinomial lattice model.
 The range of underlying assumptions used in the binomial model to determine the fair value of the derivative warrant liability upon settlement of the derivative liability and as of April 30, 2022 and 2021 are set forth below.
 In addition, the Company's stock price on each measurement date was used in the model.

-April 30, 2022 April 30, 2021 Risk-free interest rate 0.52-2.87% 0.08-0.61% Expected dividend yield - - Expected term (in years) 3.42 - 4.50 1.54 - 5.00 Expected volatility 211.02 - 292.28% 86.74 - 110.56%
+April 30, 2022 April 30, 2021 Risk-free interest rate 0.52 - 2.87% 0.08 - 0.61% Expected dividend yield - Expected term (in years) 3.42 - 4.50 1.54 - 5.00 Expected volatility 211.02 - 292.28% 86.74 - 110.56%